 Business owners and makers have thousands of steel varieties on the market to choose from.
 With such an array of metal options, selecting the correct type, grade, and finish of your building material can be tedious.
-Pennsylvania Steel Co. offers a vast assortment of premium steel products at locations all over the United States.
+Pennsylvania Steel Co. offers a vast assortment of premium steel products in Pennsylvania, Ohio, the Southeast, and New England.
 Plus, our online resources help our clients build the best projects possible.

 Steel Manufacturing, Summarized

-From there, the steel will go through one of the aforementioned rolling processes for its finalized design.
+From there, the steel will either be hot rolled or cold rolled for its finalized design.
 “Rolling” refers to the vital step in the manufacturing process that involves forming the metal by using a series of rollers in an attempt to reshape it or enhance its properties.
 This formation method (hot or cold rolling) will determine the material’s ultimate function.

 "In the conversation about hot-rolled vs. cold-finished products, all cold-finished products are hot-rolled, but hot-rolled products are not necessarily cold finished.
 Instead, it’s all a matter of how the bars are processed."